DigitalProductschool/dps-springboot-template/frontend/README.md

 > -e CHOKIDAR_USEPOLLING= true enables polling mechanism via chokidar (which wraps fs.watch, fs.watchFile, fsevents), needed for hot-reloading

 **Note**: Visit `http://localhost:3001` to access frontend application.

+**Important:** _Ensure that your AI application's server is running to enable successful api calls to the Old Photo Colorizer AI app api.
+If not running, start the FastAPI server following the instructions in its ai directory's README.md file._